jrmsdev/git-report/SPEC.md

 - `-config <path>`: path to configuration file
 - `-verbose`: verbose output
 - `-dry-run`: validate config without generating report
+- `-http <address>`: start HTTP server at specified address (e.g., `:8045` or `127.0.0.1:8045`)

+### HTTP Server Mode
+**Implementation File: httpd.go**

+When the `-http` flag is provided:
+- The tool skips report generation and starts an HTTP server instead
+- Serves the existing report file specified in config's `output` field
+- The report is rendered as HTML at the root URL (`/`)
+- Address format: `host:port` or `:port` (defaults to `127.0.0.1` if host omitted)
+- Example: `git-report -http :8045` or `git-report -http 127.0.0.1:8045`
+- The markdown file is converted to HTML using blackfriday/v2
+- Server runs until interrupted (Ctrl+C)

 ### Behavior
 - Positional argument (if provided) is used as config file path, overriding `-config` flag
-- Verbose mode shows: repository names as processed, commit counts per repository, and total component contribution count
+- Verbose mode shows: repository names as processed, commit counts per repository, total component contribution count, and HTTP server startup info
+- HTTP mode requires that the report file already exists

 ## Output Files
 **Implementation Files: main.go, report.go**